Marpa House – The Future

 with love

-The Trustees of the Dharma Trust, Marpa House.
+The Trustees of The Dharma Trust, Marpa House.

 Led by Khenpo Tseten Dorje of Shechen Monastery after Kyabje Chime Rinpoche’s Parinirvana.